blazegraph/blazegraph-python/README.rst

 Requirements
 ============

-Pymantic requires Python 2.5 or higher. rdflib is currently used to provide RDF primitives, only rdflib 2.4.x versions are supported.
+Pymantic requires Python 2.5 or higher. rdflib is currently used to provide RDF primitives, only rdflib 2.4.x versions are supported. httplib2 is used for HTTP requests and the SPARQL client. lxml is required by the SPARQL client as well.

 Install